microsoft/dotnet/Documentation/compatibility/wpf-accessibility-improvements-48.md

 ### Change Description
 ##### Tooltips show on Keyboard focus
 Currently tooltips only display when a user hovers the mouse cursor over a control.
 In .NET Framework 4.8, WPF is adding a feature that enables tooltips to show on keyboard focus, as well as via a keyboard shortcut.
-To enable this feature, an application needs to target .NET Framework 4.8 or opt-in via AppContext switch “Switch.UseLegacyAccessibilityFeatures.3” and “Switch.UseLegacyToolTipDisplay”.
+To enable this feature, an application needs to target .NET Framework 4.8 or opt-in via [SystemColors.HighlightTextBrushKey](xref:System.Windows.SystemColors.HighlightTextBrushKey) “Switch.UseLegacyAccessibilityFeatures.3” and “Switch.UseLegacyToolTipDisplay”.
 ###### Sample App.config file:
 ```xml